 There are only a handful of “designated parking lots” in Tamarindo.
 There is one next to Witch’s Rock, the one at Pico Bistro, at Plaza Conchal I and II, one across from Iguana Surf and then by the roundabout near Nogui’s.

 Please note these aren’t official parking lots so make sure you roll up windows, lock your doors and do not leave anything valuable in your car.
 There are “parking guards” who will approach your car (normally wearing a reflective vest) and charge you for parking in “their” lot.
-You can give them like 500-1000 CRC when you leave.
-During holiday times however, they may make you pay a certain amount when you arrive in order to park.
+You can give them a small tip like 1000 CRC (~$2 USD) when you leave and it’s better to give them colones, local currency.
+During holiday times however, they may say that is is *mandatory* to pay to park.
+We have seen them charge “mandatory” rates during Christmas, New Years and Easter weekend .

 Tamarindo, Costa Rica Weather